Apologies differ. Compare the following:

 She said, "More money."

-He said, "I don't think you get money from court; I think you pay more to
+He said, "I don't think you get money from court; I think you pay more to go to court."?

 The woman asked: "What do you think I want?"